Brief 01

 What programs does Trailhead offer?

-We offer a full continuum of outpatient care: Partial Hospitalization (PHP), Intensive Outpatient (IOP) with morning, afternoon, and evening options, Outpatient Program (OP), Medication-Assisted Treatment (MAT), Telehealth services, and an Alumni Program for ongoing support after treatment.
+We offer a full continuum of outpatient care: Partial Hospitalization (PHP), Intensive Outpatient (IOP) with daytime and evening tracks, Outpatient Program (OP), Medication-Assisted Treatment (MAT), Telehealth services, and an Alumni Program for ongoing support after treatment.

 Brief 02